 Mind-Based Practices: This 8-minute Mark Williams’ audio helps you focus on sounds and thoughts.

 Heart-Based Practices: The Loving Kindness Meditation is a very effective and easy way to help you stimulate positive energy towards yourself and others.
-Here is a script that can guide you through the LKM, a 9-minute audio by Mark Williams as well as a 13-minute online version, which also includes a script accompanying the voice recording, and a 23-minute version with piano accompaniment.
+Here is a script that can guide you through the LKM, a 6-minute version, a 9-minute audio by Mark Williams as well as a 13-minute online version, which also includes a script accompanying the voice recording, and a 23-minute version with piano accompaniment.

 Pool of Practices